How to talk about marriage with your boyfriend

 So, whatever you do, try not to cry even if the outcome is not what you expected.

-Discussing future plans with your boyfriend can be a lot of fun.
+Remember that discussing future plans with your boyfriend can be a lot of fun.
 And if you follow the above steps on how to talk about marriage, I am sure you will enjoy the conversation.